 Jenna’s experience in solution selling helps her at the next stage of the sale, too.
 As is typically the case, the buyer raises several objections and concerns about her pitch.
 But Jenna is prepared to handle the opposition because of her deep product knowledge and ability to clearly and confidently express her solution’s benefits.

 After some back and forth, Jenna and the buyer are able to settle on agreeable terms, and the deal closes.
 She’ll continue to look for opportunities to even better support this client, and will use the knowledge she gained throughout the process to continue building on her solution selling skills.

 If you’re looking to learn even more about solution selling, check out these three helpful books, which offer even more in-depth information about the approach:

-Solution selling is just one of the many popular sales methodology that teams can implement to improve the customer experience, shorten their sales cycles, and boost their revenue.
+Solution selling is just one of the many popular sales methodologies that teams can implement to improve the customer experience, shorten their sales cycles, and boost their revenue.
 It offers a more customer-centric approach than other traditional techniques, and helps reps sell with their clients’ challenges and objectives in mind.
-But if your team doesn’t have the proper tools for support, a solution selling approach can still only get them so far.
+But if your team doesn’t have the proper tools for support, a solution-selling approach can still only get them so far.

-Outreach Guide, part of the Outreach Sales Execution Platform eliminates the time-consuming, repetitive sales tasks that hinder your sellers’ ability to focus on what’s really important: their customers.
-With deal health scores, buyer engagement signals, and AI-powered virtual assistant, Outreach Guide helps your team leverage AI to win more deals — and reap the many benefits an effective solution selling approach has to offer.
+The Outreach Sales Execution Platform eliminates the time-consuming, repetitive sales tasks that hinder your sellers’ ability to focus on what’s really important: their customers.
+With deal health scores, buyer engagement signals, and AI-powered virtual assistant, Outreach helps your team leverage AI to win more deals — and reap the many benefits an effective solution selling approach has to offer.